UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_04.md

 Markdown supports $\LaTeX$ math formulas, which are a powerful and commonly used way to write mathematical expression.
 If you have never seen $\LaTeX$ before, it can look a bit intimidating, especially for the more complex formulas, but you can quickly pick up the basic expressions and then look up more advanced functionality as it is needed.

-Here is an inline math formula: $ F = ma $.
+To write an "inline" math formula in a paragraph of text, we can surround the expression with a pair of dollar signs: `Here is an inline math formula $ F = ma $`.

-You can also write math in a math block, which you can create using a pair of double dollar signs:
+Longer formulas can be written in math "block", which you can create by surrounding the math expression with a pair of double dollar signs as in the bottom of the screenshot.

 ---